Kevin Lisch: 2012–13 season

-Following his MVP season, Lisch received increased physical attention from defenders and became an obvious target for opposition defences.
-However, he remained among the league's top ten scorers; the extra defensive attention also created more scoring opportunities for teammates like Matt Knight.
-Over the first half of the 2012–13 season, Lisch was named Player of the Week for Round 8 and earned selection to the South All-Stars team as the starting shooting guard for the 2012 NBL All-Star Game.
+Following his MVP season, Lisch became a defensive target in the 2012–13 season, with the extra attention creating more scoring opportunities for teammate Matthew Knight.
+Over the first half of the season, Lisch was named Player of the Week for Round 8 and earned selection to the South All-Stars team as the starting shooting guard for the 2012 NBL All-Star Game.
 However, he was forced to withdraw after being diagnosed with a Grade 2 groin strain.
-Additionally, against the Townsville Crocodiles on October 14, Lisch played his 100th consecutive NBL game which, not coincidentally, was Rob Beveridge's 100th game for the Wildcats as coach.
-Lisch became the first player since Darryl McDonald 15 years earlier to achieve 100 consecutive games.
+Additionally, against the Townsville Crocodiles on October 14, Lisch played his 100th consecutive NBL game, becoming the first player since Darryl McDonald 15 years earlier to achieve 100 consecutive games.
 Over the second half of the season, he set a season high with 26 points against the Cairns Taipans on January 5, and on February 4, he was named to the Perth Wildcats 30th Anniversary All-Star team.

 Lisch scored in double figures in every game but five during the regular season, helping the Wildcats finish second on the ladder with a 22–6 record.
+He was subsequently named in the All-NBL First Team for the second straight year.
 He helped the Wildcats sweep the Wollongong Hawks in the semi-finals to move on to the 2013 NBL Grand Final series.
 There the Wildcats once again faced the New Zealand Breakers, only to lose the series in straight sets.

-Prior to the start of the finals, Lisch was named in the All-NBL First Team for the second straight year.
-He was later named the Wildcats' MVP for the third straight year.
 He appeared in all 32 games for the Wildcats in 2012–13, averaging 15.2 points, 2.8 rebounds and 3.0 assists per game.
+He was named the Wildcats' Club MVP for the third straight year.

-In late May 2013, Lisch and coach Rob Beveridge parted ways with the Wildcats after four seasons.
-In each of the Wildcats' 130 outings since the beginning of the 2009–10 season, both Lisch and Beveridge took to the floor in every contest.
-Lisch ended his four-year tenure in Perth to pursue his European aspirations, finishing with career averages of 14.6 points, 3.1 rebounds and 2.7 assists per game.
+In late May 2013, Lisch and coach Rob Beveridge parted ways with the Wildcats.
+In each of the Wildcats' 130 games since the beginning of the 2009–10 season, both Lisch and Beveridge took to the floor in every contest.
+In four seasons, Lisch averaged 14.6 points, 3.1 rebounds and 2.7 assists per game.
+He ended his tenure in Perth to pursue his European aspirations.